• About

 Instructions

-• Boil the lasagna noodles.
-If using regular box lasagna noodles, boil per the box instructions.
+• Lasagna noodles: If using regular box lasagna noodles, boil per the box instructions.
 If using homemade lasagna noodles or oven-ready lasagna noodles, boil them five or six sheets at a time for about 2 minutes (or until soft).
 Lay the lasagna noodles on a parchment paper lined cookie sheet.
-Use a parchment paper in between cooked lasagna noodles so they don't stick.
+Use a parchment paper between cooked lasagna noodles so they don't stick.
 The noodles need to be soft and partially cooked- this step is important!

-• To layer the lasagna: add some beef tomato sauce to the bottom of the 9"x13" baking dish.
+• Assemble the Lasagna: Add meat sauce to the bottom of the 9"x13" baking dish.
 Add one layer of lasagna noodles.
-Follow that with another layer of beef tomato sauce, then the bechamel sauce, then some lightly grated parmesan cheese.
-Repeat this until you have 5 layers of lasagna noodles.
-The top of the lasagna will be bechamel and then grated parmesan.
+Follow that with another layer of meat sauce, then the bechamel sauce, then some lightly grated parmesan cheese.
+Repeat in this order: noodles, meat sauce, bechamel sauce, and parmesan until you have a total of 5 layers of lasagna noodles.
+The top of the lasagna will be bechamel and then grated parmesanl

 Video